2021 Virginia gubernatorial election: First debate

 Youngkin and McAuliffe met at Appalachian School of Law in Grundy, Virginia on September 16, 2021, one day before early voting began.
 The debate was hosted by USA Today Washington Bureau Chief, Susan Page.

 The debate started with discussion over a recent COVID-19 mandate President Joe Biden signed requiring federal workers, employees of large companies, and contractors to be vaccinated.
 Youngkin doubted if Biden had the power to authorize the mandate, and supported personal choice for receiving the vaccine.
 McAuliffe supported the mandate and accused Youngkin of spreading "anti-vax" rhetoric.
 Youngkin denied the claim.
 McAuliffe also supported requiring vaccines for students over the age of 12.
 McAuliffe has also repeatedly made false statements about COVID-19, often inflating the number of cases.

 The discussion moved to climate change, where Youngkin stated he would use all sources of energy to address climate change without "putting [the] entire energy grid at risk for political purposes."
 McAuliffe called for clean energy in the state by 2035 and stressed the idea for the state to be a production hub.

-The discussion then moved to abortion, specifically the recent Texas Heartbeat Act signed by Texas Governor Greg Abbott (who endorsed Youngkin).
+The discussion then moved to abortion, specifically the recent Texas Heartbeat Act signed by Texas governor Greg Abbott (who endorsed Youngkin).
 When asked whether or not Youngkin would sign a similar bill, Youngkin stated that he would not sign the bill, and that he was anti-abortion and supports exclusions in cases such as rape, incest, and when the life of the mother is endangered.
 He also stated he supports a "pain-threshold" bill that would ban most abortions at the point when a fetus can feel pain, which proponents of this type of law define as 20 weeks.
 In addition, Youngkin stated McAuliffe was "the most extreme pro-abortion candidate in America today".
 In response to Youngkin, McAuliffe stated he was a "brick wall" on women's rights and would protect a woman's decision over abortion and supports reducing the number of doctors needed to certify a third-trimester abortion from three to one.
-McAuliffe falsely stated that Youngkin wants to completely ban abortion.

 The next discussion topic was over election integrity.
 After supporting an "Election Integrity Taskforce", Youngkin stated he does not believe there has been "significant fraud", and stated the issue of fraud as "a democracy issue".
 Youngkin stressed that he believes that "Joe Biden's our president" and criticized the withdrawal from Afghanistan.
 McAuliffe took note of Donald Trump's endorsement of Youngkin, calling him a "Trump wannabe".
 Both candidates stated they would concede the election if the other came out on top.

 The final discussion topic was over the economy.
 McAuliffe attacked Youngkin on his top economic advisor, Stephen Moore, who advised Donald Trump's 2016 presidential campaign.
 Youngkin defended Virginia's right-to-work law.